Meysam-Arab/Attentra/README.md

 # Attentra
-Atentra is a comprehensive program designed to track and manage the presence and absence of individuals.
+Attentra is a comprehensive program designed to track and manage the presence and absence of individuals.
 Users can register different people at various locations by defining each place within the app.
 These locations can include a company, factory, school, home, or any other specific area.

 Individuals can check in and out in two ways:
 1. Using QR codes generated for each person.